Reflections

 In addition, we have a Special Artist category.
 This is an option for students with disabilities who receive services under IDEA or Section 504.

-All entries are due to the front office of your artist's school no later than Friday, November 4th, 2022.
-Students will be notified if they are advancing to the Regional level by December 9th.
+• All D205 student entries are due to the front office of the artist's school no later than Friday, November 3rd, 2023.

-Rules for each category are linked below.
+Click HERE for the Reflection Rules in Brief and the expanded category guidelines are linked below.
 Please carefully read the rules for specific categories.
 Failure to submit a proper entry form or follow specific arts category rules could disqualify a project.